Shirvan Dynasty Palace Complex is a jewel in the crown of Azerbaijani

 The Shirvanshahs’ Palace complex also includes the portal of Eastern Gates, the so-called “Sultan Murad’s Gate” (1585).
 It was built within the walls of the citadel rather later than all the other constructions of the complex during Ottoman occupation of 1585-1603rd century.
 The gates were named by them in honor of Sultan Murad III.

-The Palace Bath-house is situated on the lowest terrace of the Şah_məscidi_interyercomplex.
+complex.
 It was discovered in 1939 and dates to 17th century.
 The archaeological excavations exposed a big bath-house consisting of 26 rooms.
 On the basis of the surviving remains of the walls of the bath-house one can say that its rooms used to be covered with cupolas and the light penetrated through the openings in the cupolas.
 The bath-house was semi-underground for keeping the heat in winter and the cool in summer.

 The Shirvanshahs’ Palace complex was declared a museum-reserve in 1964 and was taken under the state protection.
 Major rehabilitation works took place in 2001 and 2002 under World Bank financing.
 Minor rehabilitation works are still ongoing.